-In order for the assignment to be perfected regarding the obligor, in addition to the registration provided in method (iii):
+For the assignment to be perfected regarding the obligor, in addition to the registration provided in method (iii):

-- (a) the assignor or the assignee must send to the obligor a notice stating that the assignment has been made, and that such assignment has been registered, together with a certificate of registered matters issued by the competent legal affairs bureau; or - (b) the obligor must consent to the assignment and acknowledge the registration of such assignment.
+- the assignor or the assignee must send to the obligor a notice stating that the assignment has been made, and that such assignment has been registered, together with a certificate of registered matters issued by the competent legal affairs bureau; or - the obligor must consent to the assignment and acknowledge the registration of such assignment.

-In cases where method (iii) is used, which is often the case where receivable securitisation transactions are conducted on an undisclosed basis with regard to obligors, it is common that the procedures for perfection regarding the obligors in accordance with methods (a) and (b) will not be taken until certain events such as a default of the originator occurs.
+In cases where method (iii) is used, which is often the case where receivable securitisation transactions are conducted on an undisclosed basis with regard to obligors, it is common for the procedures for perfection regarding the obligors in accordance with the above two methods not to be taken until certain events such as a default of the originator occurs.